Joy-less/RemSend/README.md

 # Rem Send

-A Remote Procedure Call framework for Godot C#.
+A Remote Procedure Call framework for Godot C# using source generators.

 ## Features